Black mould in bathrooms is a big no-no. These easy-to-follow cleaning tips will help get rid of it for good

 Bathrooms can produce a lot of humidity and warmth, which promotes the growth of black mould on walls, especially in corners, at the top of walls and ceilings.
 Before you can paint, removing mould from walls is an essential part of the process.

 The affected areas will need to be left to dry out.
-Leave windows open, and/or, introduce one of the best dehumidifiers to help remove moisture.
-When dry, use a mould resistant paint like this Zinsser PermaWhite paint from Amazon or this Dulux Easycare Bathroom paint from B&Q. Both have mould inhibitors in them to help keep away black mould.
+Leave windows open to help remove moisture.
+When dry, use a mould-resistant paint like Zinsser PermaWhite from Amazon or Dulux Easycare Bathroom from B&Q. Both contain mould inhibitors to help keep black mould at bay.

 Mould in a bathroom can get everywhere.
 Check out our how to remove mould from grout and mould on skirting boards guides to restore both to their former glory.